 Door-to-Door programs, also called Dial-a-Ride or Demand/Response, are considered the most flexible and most comfortable of the options for driving services for the elderly.
 This type of service takes a senior from one point directly to another point.
 Door-to-door requires a reservation, and there may be a fee attached.

 A popular alternative is ride sharing, where one senior or volunteer driver drives for others.
 This type of service will usually pick up seniors at a variety of locations to travel to a specific destination, such as a senior center or a grocery store.
 Fees vary depending on the ride share provider.

-Find Driving Services for the Elderly
+Find Driving Services for Seniors

 There are many resources for finding transportation for seniors.
-Federal, state and local governments have programs and an abundance of information.
-Nonprofit organizations, churches and social service organizations can also help with finding a program to suit the senior's needs.
+Federal, state, and local governments have programs and an abundance of information.
+Nonprofit organizations, churches, and social service organizations can also help with finding a program to suit the senior's needs.

 National Transit Hotline

 The National Transit Hotline maintains a list of providers that receive federal money for offering transportation services for the elderly and disabled.
 You can call the hotline toll free at 1-800-527-8279.

 Areas Agencies on Aging (AAA) was established in 1973 by the federal government to "respond to the needs of Americans 60 and over."
 These regional agencies provide information and referrals on a variety of issues, including transportation, to seniors across the country.
 To find a local AAA, visit the National Association of Area Agencies on Aging website.

 Each state also offers transportation programs and information for the elderly.
 Visit the U.S. Department of Health and Human Services' Eldercare Locator and search by zip code, city, or county.

 County governments may also have driving services for the elderly, based on the needs of the residents.
 Contact your county office for options or with questions.